bradymholt/pedamorf/README.md

 Demo
 ---
-Once the pedamorf Service is installed you can run the PedamorfDemo web application to demonstrate the capabilities of pedamorf.
+Once the pedamorf Service is installed you can run the /PedamorfDemo web application (in repository) to demonstrate the capabilities of pedamorf.

 ![Demo](/bradyholt/pedamorf/raw/master/PedamorfDemo/Content/demo-screenshot.png)